geoffreylewis/calculator/README.md

 ## Acknowledgements

 In my ongoing quest to refresh my Python skills and stay sharp, I'm working my way through the Udemy course "100 Days of Code: The Complete Python Pro Bootcamp".
 Shout out to Dr. Angela Yu and Udemy.

+An additional shout out to whomever created the ASCII art (copied from https://replit.com/@appbrewery/calculator-start#art.py).